OwenCookman/owen-webdev/TESTING.md

 ## Manual Testing

-Manual testing was carried out on a Desktop computer
+Manual testing was carried out on a Desktop computer including responsive testing. responsiveness was also tested on a Razer Phone.

 ### Navbar
 - Open the webpage in a new browser window